Get ready for fresh local produce and fun as the Albany Farmers’ Market opens Saturday, April 17, in Historic downtown Albany.

 Organizers are also asking patrons to observe these protocols:

 Several vendors have registered and are ready to sell their delicious fare, including fresh fish and meat, pastries and lots of early season produce.
-Market shoppers can go here to search for particular vendors and view interactive maps showing the approximate location of vendors on each market day.

 According to information from market organizers, some vendors who did not participate in 2020 will return thanks to the availability of vaccines, while others will be back or come more frequently after securing services at USDA-inspected meat processing plants that were affected in 2020 both by COVID and by wildfires.